malpern/zmk-to-kanata/docs/known_limitations.md

 **Description**: ZMK allows defining custom behaviors like homerow mods using the `zmk,behavior-hold-tap` compatible property.

 **Limitation**: Best-effort mapping is provided for custom hold-tap behaviors (home row mods).
 Standard properties (timing, flavor, bindings, quick-tap-ms, tap-hold-wait-ms, require-prior-idle-ms) are mapped to Kanata.
-Advanced properties (e.g., retro-tap, hold-trigger-key-positions, or unknowns) are not supported and are marked with TODO comments in the output for manual review.
+Advanced properties (e.g., retro-tap, hold-trigger-key-positions, or unknowns) are not supported and are marked with TODO comments in the output for manual review. **LSHFT and RSHFT are now fully supported as synonyms for LSHIFT and RSHIFT.**

 **Workaround**: Review the Kanata output for TODO comments about unmapped properties and adjust manually if needed.
 See the [Hold-Tap Migration Guide](user_guide.md#hold-tap-migration-guide) for best practices and example macros.